Skip to content

 inFile = codecs.open("./data/in.json", "r", "utf8")

-# Transfer the content to a dictionary
+# transfer content to a dictionary

 data = json.load(inFile)